JEQ Author Instructions

 The purpose of these highlights is to give a concise summary that will be helpful in assessing the suitability of the manuscript for publication in JEQ and for selecting appropriate reviewers.
 If the article is accepted, the highlights may also be used for promoting and publicizing the research.

 The editorial policy for the consideration of environmental modeling papers is very explicit.
 Modeling papers are only considered if they provide measured data to validate the model.
 However, there are exceptions to this rule.
 If obtaining measured validation data is an “undue burden” for the authors, then an uncertainty analysis using Monte Carlo simulations or first-order uncertainty analysis must be provided in place of the measured data.
 An “undue burden” is defined as an onerous financial or safety burden.
 For example, providing measured data to validate a regional-scale non-point source pollutant model would pose an onerous financial burden because of the tremendous number of samples required.
 Another example is obtaining measured data for a contaminant that poses an extreme danger, such as plutonium or dioxin.
 This is regarded as an onerous health and safety burden.
 Ideally, a modeling paper should provide measured data for validation and should also provide an uncertainty analysis to establish the reliability of the measurements, except in those cases where measured data poses an undue burden, in which case an uncertainty analysis is sufficient.

 Policy for Monitoring/Observation Papers

 Monitoring studies are only considered if they test a hypothesis that will advance our knowledge and understanding of environmental concepts.
-An environmental monitoring study is only acceptable for consideration if the data are put into context to allow a better understanding of concepts that provide a significant scientific impact or the data provide unique observations with broad application and interest.
+An environmental monitoring study is only acceptable for consideration if the monitoring procedures/techniques are put into context to allow a better understanding of concepts that provide a significant scientific impact in collecting data for broad application and interest.